 Awarded for prominent national or regional roles and to those making distinguished or notable contributions in their own specific areas of activity.

 It is with much sadness that the Company has been informed of the passing of Liveryman Paul Fuller aged 60 years after a short illness.

 The Worshipful Company of Firefighters Charitable Trust

-Closely associated with, but operating as a separate entity from the Worshipful Company of Firefighters, the Charitable Trust is a registered charity (number 1000562) with eight Trustees who are responsible for all aspects of its operation and are all members of the Worshipful Company.
+Closely associated with, but operating as a separate entity from the Worshipful Company of Firefighters, the Charitable Trust is a registered charity (number 1182241) with ten Trustees who are responsible for all aspects of its operation and are all members of the Worshipful Company.

 The Charitable Trust realises that the world of the Fire Industry and the Fire and Rescue Service, like many sectors, is changing at a considerable pace and we will shortly be looking at the current core charities to see if these reflect the changing environment.
 We will also consider what else we can do in the youth and young persons sector.
 This draws on one of “Aims and Objectives” of the Company and the Charitable Trust in providing opportunities to promote responsible and good citizenship for future generations.READ MORE...